ShikhaKushwaha0005/Billing-System/README.md

 Customer billing system<br>

-•••OVERVIEW OF THE PROJECT•••
+•••OVERVIEW OF THE PROJECT•••<br>
 This software project is developed to automate the functionalities of a CUSTOMER BILLING SYSTEM.
 Customer Billing System Project is a basic console application created to show the actual use of the Python programming language and its capabilities as well as to develop an application that can be used to charge customers in any department store, shop, cafe, etc. We may use this program to keep track of our frequent customers' billing information such as item number, item name, quantity taken, total amount, and so on.
-We may also add and update details at any moment if we have a new client.
+We may also add and update details at any moment if we have a new client.<br>

-•••FEATURES•••
+•••FEATURES•••<br>
 The objective of the software project is to develop a computerized MIS and to automate the functions of a CUSTOMER BILLING SYSTEM.
-This software project is also aimed to enhance the current record keeping system, which will help managers to retrieve the up-to-date information at right time in right shape.
+This software project is also aimed to enhance the current record keeping system, which will help managers to retrieve the up-to-date information at right time in right shape.<br>

-Major features:
+Major features:<br>
-1. Stock maintaing
+1. Stock maintaing<br>
-        Sub-Featues:
+        Sub-Featues:<br>
-           1. Display all stock details
+           1. Display all stock details<br>
-           2.Add new stock
+           2.Add new stock<br>
-           3. Delete Stock
+           3. Delete Stock<br>
-           4. Modify Stock
+           4. Modify Stock<br>
-           5. Display Single Item
+           5. Display Single Item<br>
-           6. Return to Main Menu
+           6. Return to Main Menu<br>
-2. Customer billing3
+2. Customer billing <br>
 3. Exit

-The proposed software system is expected to do the following functionality-
+The proposed software system is expected to do the following functionality- <br>
   • To provide a user friendly and centralized environment for  MANAGEMENT activities
-  • The proposed system should maintain all the records of Billings and particular items along with         their details such as item number and item name and quantity, and generate the required reports and     information when required.
+  • The proposed system should maintain all the records of Billings and particular items along with         their details such as item number and item name and quantity, and generate the required reports and     information when required.  <br>

-•••TECNOLOGIES/TOOLS USED•••
+•••TECNOLOGIES/TOOLS USED••• <br>
-1. Hardware used:
+1. Hardware used: <br>
-   •	PC with Intel Core i5-2400S processor having 4.00 GB RAM,
+   •	PC with Intel Core i5-2400S processor having 4.00 GB RAM, <br>
-   •	32/64-bit Operating System,
+   •	32/64-bit Operating System, <br>
-   •	SVGA and other required devices.
+   •	SVGA and other required devices.  <br>

-2. Software used:
+2. Software used: <br>
-   • Microsoft Windows 10 Pro as Operating System.
+   • Microsoft Windows 10 Pro as Operating System.  <br>
-   • Python 3.7.2 as Front-end Development environment.
+   • Python 3.7.2 as Front-end Development environment.  <br>
-   • MS-Word 2019 for documentation
+   • MS-Word 2019 for documentation <br>
-   • CSV- It is used to handle csv file.
+   • CSV- It is used to handle csv file.  <br>
-         Module contains functions like :-
+         Module contains functions like :- <br>
          •	reader()
          •	writer()
          •	writerow()